Kaikōura District: Geography

 The Kaikōura District extends from the Pacific Ocean to the highest points of the Kaikōura Ranges to the west, and along the coastline from Oaro in the south, to just beyond Kekerengu in the north.
+The total land area of the Kaikōura District is 2048 km2.
+The Ka Whata Tu O Rakihouia Conservation Park covering part of the Seaward Kaikōura Range between Kaikōura and Clarence has an area of 88065 ha representing 43% of the total land area of the District.

 Populated places

 Populated places within the district, aside from Kaikōura township, include: